-6 COMMANDING OFFICER'S QUARTERS The post commander's house (OQ #1) was the only two-story building at Fort McKavett.
+7 COMMANDING OFFICER'S QUARTERS The post commander's house (OQ #1) was the only twostory building at Fort McKavett.
 Constructed in 1856, the building was destroyed by fire in 1941.
-7 CAPTAINS QUARTERS Four houses were built after the Civil War as residences for the company commanders of the Fort McKavett garrisons.
+8 CAPTAINS QUARTERS Four houses (OQ #4-7) were built after the Civil War as residences for the company commanders of the fort.
 These senior officers were provided with single-family quarters away from the enlisted men, but close to headquarters.
-The three remaining homes are furnished as they would have appeared in the 1870s and 1880s.

-8 POST HEADQUARTERS Originally built as a one-room structure in 1852, the post headquarters building was expanded to its current size after the Civil War.
-The headquarters building contained the regimental offices, post library, paymaster and telegraph room.
+The three remaining homes are furnished as they would have appeared in the 1870s.
+9 POST HEADQUARTERS Originally built as a one-room structure in 1852, the post headquarters building was expanded to its current size after the Civil War.
+The headquarters building contained the regimental offices, post library, paymaster, and telegraph room.
 Metal loops to hold the telegraph wires can still be seen under the roof on the front porch.
-9 BARRACKS #4 An inscription on one of the walls in Barracks #4 notes that the building housed Company B of the 8th U.S. Infantry Regiment in 1853.
+10 BARRACKS #4 An inscription on one of the walls in Barracks #4 notes that the building housed Company B of the 8th U.S. Infantry Regiment in 1853.
 It also served as a storehouse for foodstuffs in the late 1850s.
-Today, the north room is furnished as it may have appeared in the 1870s.
-10 OFFICER OF THE DAY QUARTERS This building was used by the officer of the day, who was the rotating commander of the 24-hour guard detail at the fort.
+Today, the south and central rooms are furnished as they may have appeared in the 1850s and 1870s respectively.
+11 OFFICER OF THE DAY QUARTERS This building was used by the officer of the day, who was the rotating commander of the 24-hour guard detail at the fort.

-11 BARRACKS #3 The enlisted men's barracks were originally built as three separate buildings in the 1850s, but they were joined in 1872 to create the longest military building west of the Mississippi River.
-12 BARRACKS #1 This barracks was originally built in 1852 and served temporarily as the first post hospital.
+12 BARRACKS #3 The enlisted men's barracks were originally built as three separate buildings in the 1850s, but they were joined in 1872 to create the longest military building west of the Mississippi River.

+13 BARRACKS #1

+This barracks was originally built in 1852 and served temporarily as the first post hospital.
 In later years, it housed the regimental band.

+14 BAKERY

-13 BAKERY The 1874 bakery was the source of the daily ration of bread for up to 560 men.
-14 QUARTERMASTERS SHOPS These building ruins are remains of the post blacksmith, wagon and wheelwright, and saddler shops that were built in 1871.
-15 GOVERNMENT ROAD NATURE TRAIL Built by the fort's soldiers, Government Road ran from the fort down to the springs, lime kiln and rock quarry.
-Today, the remains of this quarter-mile long road serve as a nature trail for visitors.
+The 1874 bakery was the source of the daily ration of bread for up to 560 men.

+15 QUARTERMASTERS SHOPS These building ruins are remains of the post blacksmith, wagon and wheelwright, and saddler shops that were built in 1871.
+16 TELEGRAPH LINE The telegraph line at Fort McKavett was constructed by soldiers in 1875.
+It connected the post to the outside world.
+This 1/4 mile section is recreated using the

-15 ROCK QUARRY AND LIME KILN The soldiers used local stone to build the post.
+The soldiers used local stone to build the post.
 This quarry is one of several quarries that provided limestone for the fort's construction.
 Soldiers also burned limestone in the kiln to create quicklime, an ingredient in the mortar used during the construction of the post buildings.

+17 GOVERNMENT ROAD NATURE TRAIL

+Built by the fort's soldiers, Government Road ran from the fort down to the springs, lime kiln, and rock quarry.
+Today, the remains of this quarter-mile long road serve as a nature trail for visitors.

+18 ROCK QUARRY AND LIME KILN

+19 GOVERNMENT SPRING

-15 GOVERNMENT SPRING This spring was the primary source of drinking, bathing and washing water at Fort McKavett.
+This spring was the primary source of drinking, bathing, and washing water at Fort McKavett.
 It is one of several nearby springs that form the headwaters of the San Saba River.